JetBrains/Qodana/topics/docker-readme.md

 ## Plugins management

-Paid plugins are yet unsupported, each vendor must clarify licenseing terms for CI usage and collaborate with us to make it work.
+Paid plugins are not yet supported.
+Each vendor must clarify licenseing terms for CI usage and collaborate with us to make it work.

-Any free IntellJ platform plugins or your custom plugin can be added by mounting it to the container plugins' directory using the follwoing command:
+Any free IntellJ platform plugins or your custom plugin can be added by mounting it to the container plugins' directory using the following command:

 ```shell
 docker run ... -v /your/custom/path/%pluginName%:/opt/idea/plugins/%pluginName% jetbrains/qodana